thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 ## Objectives

-- Explain what test automation is.
+- Explain what an automated test is.
-- Explain why test automation is important.
+- Explain why automated tests are important.
 - Explain what Test Driven Development is.
 - Explain why Test Driven Development is important.
 - Use Test Driven Development to unit test software with Mocha and Chai.

-## What is test automation?
+## What is an automated test?

-**Test automation** is software that executes a test and compares the actual outcome of a separate program with an expected outcome.
-Test automation automates the repetitive but necessary testing process that's already in place when you build software.
+An **automated test** is software that compares the actual outcome of a separate program with an expected outcome.
+As the name implies, an automated test automates the repetitive but necessary task of testing your application.
 For example, take the following `sum.js` program.

 ```js
 'use strict';